For me as an introvert, it’s a huge relief to just sit with another creature in silence, with no expectation to say or

 That doesn’t mean I’m in bed all day.
 I’m up, reading, cleaning, cooking, or doing other life things.
 I just like to stay in the most comfortable clothes I own because, well, they’re comfortable.

 Again, even the nicest of people may find it off-putting if I showed up to hang out with them in my pajamas.
 Luckily, my cats and dog don’t care one bit what I’m wearing.
 Nor do they care if my hair is styled or if I have makeup on.

 4. A constant source of comfort

 Many introverts thrive on routine and consistency.
 This is because many of us aren’t big fans of surprises, which can catch us off guard and overwhelm us as we try to process the sudden turn of events.
 Also, being prepared for things takes away some of the anxiety and overstimulation we often feel at social events or large gatherings.

 But, as it turns out, life is very unpredictable.
 Some days go exactly as planned, but others go nothing like we planned, and new things pop up every other minute.
-On these days, our tired introverted souls need something to nourish us and cheer us up — and a pet fulfills this need.
+On these days, our tired introverted soul needs something to nourish us and cheer us up — and a pet fulfills this need.
 When you have a bad day, it helps to know you can come home to a good snuggle and a furry face that will always love you no matter what.

 5. A great conversation starter

 Believe it or not, there are times when introverts actually want to socialize with others.
 Unfortunately, figuring out how to get a meaningful conversation going can be quite tricky for us “quiet ones.”

 The good news is your pet can be a great jumping-off point, especially when the other person likes animals, too.
-Your pooch can be a good way to break the ice — and give you something to focus on in the conversation that isn’t you (many introverts hate talking about themselves to people they don’t know well).
+Talking about your pooch can be a good way to break the ice — and give you something to focus on in the conversation that isn’t you (many introverts hate talking about themselves to people they don’t know well).